obsinity/obsinity/documentation/collection-sdk.md

 - Configuration:
   - obsinity.collection.trace.enabled=true|false (default true) — controls filter registration
 - Behavior:
-  - Filters copy inbound headers to MDC and TelemetryContext for the request.
+  - Filters copy inbound headers to MDC and FlowContext for the request.
-  - TelemetryAspect builds TelemetryMeta automatically from TelemetryContext first, then MDC fallback.
+  - FlowAspect builds FlowMeta automatically from FlowContext first, then MDC fallback.
-  - MDC state is restored and TelemetryContext is cleared after each request to avoid leaks.
+  - MDC state is restored and FlowContext is cleared after each request to avoid leaks.